Nianca-Chetty103/Password-Checker/README.md

 ## Problem 😕
 We all have dozens of passwords - but how man of them are actually strong enough to keep our accounts safe?
 I built this to strengthen my java skills as well as allow myself to explore different IDEs and learning about security basic security practises, as well as the demand for technology is growing, we are in need of more security measures in place.

-## Solution 💡
+## How does it help the community 💡
-- this can help people make better passwords
+- this can help and educate people make better passwords
 - help them understand security measures

+## What I learnt
+- creating passwords for people who dont know much about IT and cybersecurity can be a hassle.
+- security measures
+- creating secures measure with passwords.

 ## Tech Stack
 - used android studio
 - Figma